 How healthy volunteers can help the Brain Donor Program

-Dr Claire Shepherd is the manager of the NeuRA Volunteers Brain Donor Program, which is dedicated to understanding the changes that occur in the brain and spinal cord during normal ageing as well age-related disease.
+Dr Claire Shepherd is the Managing Director of the Sydney Brain Bank at NeuRA.
+The NeuRA Volunteers Brain Donor Program is dedicated to understanding the changes that occur in the brain and spinal cord during normal ageing as well age-related disease.
 Donating to the Sydney Brain Bank means becoming part of a process that will help researchers to define the difference between normal ageing and early signs of disease.

 How did you get involved in neuroscience?